 Most solvent UK companies close with a voluntary strike off.
-In this case, the directors choose to remove the company from the register themselves, usually because the business has stopped operating and has no debts.
+In this case, the directors choose to remove the company from the register themselves, usually because the business has stopped operating and has no outstanding debts.

-Dissolution vs Liquidation
+Company Dissolution vs Liquidation

 Liquidation is used for companies that can’t pay what they owe, or when directors want to formally close the company with assistance from a licensed insolvency practitioner.
 Liquidation is more complex and involves a thorough review of the company’s finances.